Mental Health and Wellbeing

 These additional social stories may useful in light of potential school opening for some children & to prepare children for the changes they may see around them - such as, getting a haircut / going to the doctors/ greeting people / visiting shops and families.

-Take a look at the range of resources below that you can use with your child to prepare them for the transition back to school.
+Take a look at the range of resources below that you can use with your child to support positive mental health and wellbeing.

 - Here is a document that has been provided for schools.
 It has a range of ideas for promoting the mental health and wellbeing of children upon returning to school.
 It is designed for teacher use however there are some lovely actiities that can be done at home if you wish.
 Activities to prepare for returning to school.